What to Know About the Eta Aquarid Meteor Shower

 The Eta Aquarid meteor shower will be a sight to see on Friday night (and early Saturday morning) for anyone willing to stay up late enough.

-The meteor shower, which was created by debris from Halley's Comet, will travel across Earth in May, according to NASA, but will be most visible this weekend.
+The meteor shower, which was created by debris from Halley's Comet, will travel across Earth in April and May, according to Quartz, but will be most visible this weekend.
 Here's what you need to know about how and where to see the shower.

 When is the best time to watch the meteor shower?

-The annual, week-long meteor shower is expected to be at its most visible during early Saturday morning, NASA said in a blog post Friday.
+The annual, week-long meteor shower is expected to be at its most visible during early Saturday morning, according to Earth Sky.
 Conditions will be best when the moon sets just before 4 a.m.
 EST, leaving an hour of total darkness before the sun rises.

 How can I watch the meteor shower?

 The meteor will be best seen when looking east near the constellation Aquarius, where the meteor gets its name from, according to National Geographic.
-Tonight there will be up to 50 meteors going by in an hour.
+Tonight there will be up to 50 meteors going by in an hour, Earth Sky reports.

 For those who can't a good view in person, a live stream will be available on Slooh.com for members.